2012 New England Patriots season: Week 17: vs. Miami Dolphins

 Tom Brady threw for two touchdowns, Stevan Ridley ran for two more, and the defense shut down Miami in a blowout victory.

-With the shutout win, the Patriots ended their regular season at 12–4, and they swept their AFC East rivals for the first time since 2007.
+With the shutout win, the Patriots ended their regular season at 12–4 (6-2 at home), and they swept their AFC East rivals for the first time since 2007.
 The win also clinched the AFC's No. 2 seed, following the Texans' loss to the Colts earlier that day.

 The game was the final regular-season radiocast for longtime Patriots play-by-play announcer Gil Santos; CBS Sports made note of this by simulcasting part of his game call on their telecast.
 His longtime color analyst Gino Cappelletti rejoined Santos in the radio booth during the first quarter.

+As of 2025, this remains the last time the Patriots had swept the AFC East.